-“Despite the fact that Sigg boasts of the recyclability of their aluminum water bottles – and to be clear, aluminum is completely recyclable – their bottles are made from 100 percent virgin aluminum.
-Consequently, each 150 gram, 1 liter Sigg bottle releases roughly .77 pounds of carbon before it’s even left the aluminum smelter.
+“Despite the fact that Sigg boasts of the recyclability of their aluminum water bottles – and to be clear, aluminum is completely recyclable – their bottles are made from 100 per cent virgin aluminum.
+Consequently, each 150 gram, 1 liter Sigg bottle releases roughly .77 pounds of carbon before it’s even left the aluminium smelter.

 “In fact, a 1999 MIT study showed that producing one ton of virgin aluminum generates approximately 10 times more carbon dioxide than the production of a ton of steel.
-Recycled aluminum by contrast would only utilize 5 percent of the energy that virgin aluminum does.”
+Recycled aluminum by contrast would only utilize 5 per cent of the energy that virgin aluminium does.”

-What it means is that in creating reusable bottles, many virgin materials are consumed.
+What it means is that in creating reusable bottles, many raw and virgin materials are consumed.

 It is important to note that it should really be all about balance.
 Maybe using recycled aluminium might prove to be better than using virgin ones.
 Additionally, we also have to factor in the carbon emissions that are offset when producing these reusable water bottles.

-The main point here is you do not need to wash your containers before sending it to recyclers for recycling.
+The main point here is you do not need to wash your containers before sending them to recyclers for recycling if they are already dry and clean.
 This practice wastes the already depleting reusable energy and resources that we have today.
+Only wash containers if they still contain residue inside before recycling them.
 All we need to be is more environmentally aware, and that will push the Earth and us into a much better situation.